Gun stolen from St. Louis teen who took it from his mom to show off to girl - News Break

 Gun stolen from St. Louis teen who took it from his mom to show off to girl

+Police are investigating after a teenager says the gun he took from his mother was stolen by a group of men in St. Louis while he was showing it off.www.audacy.com

-ST. LOUIS (KMOX) - Police are investigating after a teenager says the gun he took from his mother was stolen by a group of men in St. Louis while he was showing it off.
-According to police, the 16-year-old wanted to show it to a girl in a video call.
-The teen was in the 1400 block of Preservation Place in north St. Louis when he says a group of five to seven unknown men walked up and pointed a gun at the teen.
-Police say the men grabbed the gun from the teen and fled the scene.www.audacy.com
+Police are investigating after a teenager says the gun he took from his mother was stolen by a group of men in St. Louis while he was showing it off.www.audacy.com